halirutan/MathematicaAutocompletionTweaker/README.md

 ```

 In Mathematica 9 you should now see a suggestion box when you type e.g. `PP`.
 If you want to turn it off again can
 restart the kernel or you use ``FE`RecoverDefaultCompletion[]``.

-If you want to install it permanently you can for
-instance copy the contents of the package to your `init.m`.
+If you want to install it permanently you can for instance copy the contents of `MathematicaAutocompletionTweaker.m` into
+your `init.m`.
+Given the case, that the autocompletion is really used by some users, I'll prepare an easier method
+to install small, system-specific code for permanently use.

 Related discussion on stackexchange
 ---